Input output - State and National Analysis Program

 Annual employment, compensation, and other value added data by industry for 50 states and DC provided.

 Create Industry by Industry, Industry by Commodity, Commodity by Commodity direct and total requirements tables.
-All tables correctly account for Scrap, second-hand, and used goods production
+All tables correctly account for Scrap, second-hand, and used goods production.

 Enter final demand changes and generate output, employment, and income impacts assessments.
 Final demand shocks in industry or commodity space can drive the analyses, which can be based on open or closed inverse solutions.
 Final demand change vectors can optionally be subjected to regional supply-percentage adjustments and conversions from purchaser to producer prices.

 Data for two or more states can be aggregated to create multi-state regional data and models.
 Default configurations for BEA, Census, and other common regions provided.